-Fentanyl skin patches are used to relieve moderate to severe pain that is expected to last for some time, that does not go away, and that cannot be treated with other pain medications.
-Fentanyl skin patches are only used to treat people who are tolerant (used to the effects of the medication) to narcotic pain medications because they have taken this type of medication for at least 1 week.
+Fentanyl patches are used to relieve severe pain in people who are expected to need pain medication around the clock for a long time and who cannot be treated with other medications.
 Fentanyl is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.

 Transdermal fentanyl comes as a patch to apply to the skin.
 The patch is usually applied to the skin once every 72 hours.
 Change your patch at about the same time of day every time you change it.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Apply fentanyl patches exactly as directed.

-Your doctor may start you on a low dose of fentanyl skin patches and gradually increase your dose, not more often than once every 3 days at first, and then not more often than once every 6 days.
+Your doctor may start you on a low dose fentanyl patch and gradually increase your dose, not more often than once every 3 days at first, and then not more often than once every 6 days.
 Your doctor may decrease your dose if you experience side effects.
 Talk to your doctor about how you are feeling during your treatment with fentanyl patches.

-Do not stop using fentanyl skin patches without talking to your doctor.
+Do not stop using fentanyl patches without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
-If you suddenly stop using fentanyl skin patches you may have symptoms of withdrawal.
-Call your doctor if you experience any of these symptoms of withdrawal: restlessness, teary eyes, runny nose, yawning, sweating, chills, hair standing on end, muscle aches, large pupils (black circles in the center of the eyes), irritability, anxiety, backache, pain in the joints, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast heartbeat, or rapid breathing.
+If you suddenly stop using fentanyl patches you may have symptoms of withdrawal.
+Call your doctor if you experience any of these symptoms of withdrawal: restlessness, teary eyes, runny nose, yawning, sweating, chills, muscle pain, large pupils (black circles in the center of the eyes), irritability, anxiety, backache, pain in the joints, weakness, stomach cramps, difficulty falling asleep or staying asleep, nausea, loss of appetite, vomiting, diarrhea, fast heartbeat, or rapid breathing.

-You may bathe, swim, or shower while you are wearing a fentanyl skin patch.
+You may bathe, swim, or shower while you are wearing a fentanyl patch.
 If the patch falls off during these activities, dispose of it properly.
 Then dry your skin completely and apply a new patch.
 Leave the new patch in place for 72 hours after you apply it.

 To apply the patch, follow these steps:

-- Clean the area where you plan to apply the patch with clear water and pat dry.
-Do not use any soaps, lotions, alcohols or oils.
+- Clean the area where you plan to apply the patch with clear water and pat completely dry.
+Do not use any soaps, lotions, alcohols, or oils.

-- Tear open the pouch containing the fentanyl skin patch along the dotted line, starting at the slit.
-Remove the skin patch from the pouch and peel off the protective liner from the back of the patch.
+- Tear open the pouch containing the fentanyl patch along the dotted line, starting at the slit.
+Remove the patch from the pouch and peel off both parts of the protective liner from the back of the patch.
 Try not to touch the sticky side of the patch.